EnigmaCurry/debian-docker-server/README.md

 You can backup all your containers to Amazon S3 with this one.

+Setup:

+    ./debian-docker-server/docker/duplicity/setup.sh
+	systemctl enable duplicity
+	systemctl start duplicity

+Setup will ask you for your S3 bucket and authentication parameters (see the section below if you don't have that setup already.)
+In addition it will ask you for a passphrase to encrypt the backups with.
+Save all that information some place safe.
+You will need all that information if you need to restore to a new machine.

+With the duplicity container running, it will backup any changes found in the ./debian-docker-server/docker_volumes directory hourly.
+You can force the backup to run now with the follwing command:

+    docker exec -it duplicity backup

+You can restore the data with:

+    docker exec -it duplicity restore

+If you're restoring data to a new machine, make sure you run that command before you setup your other containers.

 ## Create IAM and S3 bucket

+It's best to create a fresh bucket and access keys.
+Here's how you do that:

 * Login to the the [AWS console](https://console.aws.amazon.com)
 * Navigate to the [S3 console](https://console.aws.amazon.com/s3) and